Locoduino/RingBuffer/README.md

 ## Changelog

 - 1.0.5 Add the possibility of preserving the buffer through a reset.
-Thanks to @vstepchik for the example.
+Thanks to Vitalii Stepchyk (@vstepchik) for the example.
 - 1.0.4 Added methods to push an element and overwrite the oldest data.
 - 1.0.3 Changed the way templates are instanciated.
 Now, a size greater than 255 is allowed and leads to a uint16_t datatype used for size and index.
 In addition, wrong size are detected and a compilation error is emited.
 Added example ```BigBuffer``` with a size over 255.
 - 1.0.2 Changed the name of the template from RingBuffer to RingBuf in order to avoid a name conflict with and internal RingBuffer class used in the ARM version of the Arduino core.